Cops seek injunction against BLM protest

 NSW Police are taking legal action to stop a proposed Black Lives Matter protest in Sydney this weekend after the premier said it couldn’t be held safely during the coronavirus crisis.

+But indigenous organisers have vowed “we won’t stop”, setting up a potential clash with police officers on Saturday.

-The Supreme Court challenge will be heard on Friday afternoon with the police commissioner seeking an injunction on the grounds the rally would breach COVID-19 health orders.
+The police commissioner is seeking an injunction in the Supreme Court on the grounds the rally would breach COVID-19 health orders.

 “All of us have given up so much and worked so hard to make sure we get on top of the virus,” Premier Gladys Berejiklian told reporters on Friday.